Laona, Wisconsin

 Laona is a town in Forest County, Wisconsin, United States.
-The population was 1,212 at the 2010 census.
+The population was 1,215 at the 2020 census.
 The census-designated place of Laona is located in the town.
-The unincorporated community of Blackwell Junction is also located partially in the town.
+The unincorporated community of Blackwell Junction is also located partially within the town.

 History

 Laona was platted in 1899 when the railroad was extended to that point.
 It was named in honor of the daughter of a local businessman.
 A post office has been in operation in Laona since 1900.

 Geography

 According to the United States Census Bureau, the town has a total area of 107.5 sqmi, of which 103.4 sqmi is land and 4.2 sqmi, or 3.86%, is water.
 The latitude of Laona is 45.564N.
 The longitude is −88.673W.
 It is in the Central Standard time zone.
 Elevation is 1572 ft.